 - Encouraging kids to participate in healthy and fun activities that do not involve alcohol

-Research shows that children whose parents are actively involved in their lives are less likely to drink alcohol.
+Research shows that children whose parents are actively involved in their lives are less likely

 On the other hand, research shows that a child with a parent who binge drinks is much more likely to binge drink than a child whose parents do not binge drink.